ThomasObenaus/writing/2019-01/Nomad Job Template/README.md

-# A good Nomad Job Template
+# A Good, Default Nomad Job Template

 A Container Orchestration System (COS) adds application life cycle management, scheduling and placement based on available resources and connectivity features to your cloud system.
 It takes away the responsibility from you to take care for these tasks.
 Thus it is possible, instead of implementing the mentioned features in each of your services, to reduce the complexity in the components you have to develop.
 Developing a cloud system the first goal is to satisfy your customers.
 Beside good quality of content, a responsive UI and a appealing design of the application the main goal is to have a resilient, fault tolerant and stable system.
 You want to get as close as possible to the 0-downtime label.